 The Biological Safety Program (BSP) ensures the protection of faculty, support staff, students by providing training and advisement through best practices; the general public, and Hawaii’s natural environment from the exposure to deleterious agents that are biological (including Select Agents and toxins), microorganisms, and recombinant genetic biomaterials which may be considered infectious and transmitted through various means of dispersal.

 In addition, the BSP administers the Institutional Biosafety Committee (IBC).
-The IBC is responsible for ensuring that research, testing, and instruction on biological materials that involve potentially infectious agents and recombinant genetic biomaterials are assessed by regular registration reviews and on-site monitoring of laboratory and field activities of new and ongoing use.
+The IBC is responsible for ensuring that all research, testing, and instruction involving biological materials are assessed by regular registration reviews and on-site monitoring of laboratory and field activities of new and ongoing use.

 In collaboration with the Environmental Health and Safety Office (ESHO) and various campus health specialists and their departmental officials, the BSP ensures that biomaterial activities have registered inventory declarations, permitting, and on-site monitoring of laboratory and field activities of new and ongoing biomaterial use.